Financial Samurai

 See: How To Make $200,000 A Year And Still Not Feel Rich

-3) Location can eat up on earners.
+3) Location can be costly.

-Earning $210,000 as a 35 year old in San Francisco might really be like earning a top 0.1 percent income if you live in Topeka.
+Earning $210,000 as a 35-year-old in San Francisco might really be like earning a top 0.1 percent income if you live in Topeka.
 This is why the federal income tax system should be adjusted for cost of living.
 Three zones with different tax brackets will do: low, medium, high.

 4) Education is still important.

-Despite everything being free now thanks to the internet, getting an MBA from a top school will probably launch you into the top one percent fairly quickly.
-The median pay packages for 29 yo MBAs in finance, consulting, and tech range anywhere from $120,000 – $150,000.
-Add on stock grants and you’re close to $200,000, if not over.
 Settle down with another MBA alumni who makes a similar amount and now you guys have a total comp of between $300,000 – $400,000.
 Who you spend your life with matters.

 5) Easier to reach the top as an entrepreneur.

-As an experienced employee and entrepreneur, I believe achieving a top one percent income of $470,000+ as an entrepreneur feels easier and probably is easier than as an employee.
-Both are undoubtedly hard to do, but as an entrepreneur you don’t have a visible cap.
+As an experienced employee and entrepreneur, I believe achieving a top one percent income of $650,000+ as an entrepreneur feels easier and probably is easier than as an employee.
+Both are undoubtedly hard to do, but as an entrepreneur you don't have a visible cap.
 There is nobody or compensation structure standing in your way.

 How much do you make a year? (individual, not household)